Green Supply Chain

 Thinning takes place to make other trees grow taller.
 Instead of two small trees not growing, one tree can become very large.
 Larger trees will absorb more CO2 than the two smaller ones.
 The large trees that are used for lumber will then capture the CO2 for at least 100 years in wooden houses for which it is used.

-The thinned trees are too small to be used for purposes other than energy and fuel.
+The thinned trees are too small to be used for purposes other than energy / fuel purposes.
 Thinning happens for the first time after 10 years in the forest.
 That is why we can speak of a short carbon cycle of 10 years.

 We only use wood from forests that are sustainably managed and where regeneration and replanting is guaranteed trough FSC, PEFC and/or SPB certification.

 Fuel Strategy and Development

 Our dedicated team works to ensure that your fuel procurement strategy is well-planned from project inception to daily operation.
 What’s more, with strategically located teams and excellent links to key suppliers, we are perfectly placed to establish and manage fuel resources into assets and ensure security of supply.